awslabs/data-on-eks/website/docs/ai-ml/ray.md

 <CollapsibleContent header={<h3><span>Pre-requisites</span></h3>}>

 Ensure that you have installed the following tools on your machine.
+You will use the helper script `cloud9-init.sh` from the git repo you will clone in the next steps

 1. [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 2. [kubectl](https://Kubernetes.io/docs/tasks/tools/)